7ussamm/imgDownload/README.md

 #simple code to download an image from internet
 #my first code
-#small try for my first GITHUB useage
+#small try for my first GITHUB usage